Maison-de-la-Simulation/heraclespp/README.md

 cmake --install build-pdi --prefix vendor/install_pdi
 ```

-The second step is to compile HERACLES++.
-This will create a directory called `build` using the following commands:
+A straightforward way to build HERACLES++ is to assume that all dependencies are available in the environment.
+In this case, one can compile the Sod shock tube setup in a directory called `build` with the following commands:

 ```bash
 cmake \